-This feature is broken for iOS devices running 10.3.1 and above.
-We are working on getting a fix which is being tracked by CSCve39167
+This feature is broken for iOS devices running 10.3 and above including iOS 11.
+We are waiting on Apple team for the fix.

 This feature was introduced in ISE 2.2

 Apple CNA (Captive Network Assistant, AKA Apple mini browser) is a Apple iOS feature that allows a browser like window to pop-up whenever network access is needed and the CNA determines that the network requires user interaction to gain full network access.
 This typically happens when the user associates to an open wireless LAN and even though an IP address is provided to the device, the network still restricts the user to take further actions, such as accepting an AUP, providing a shared password, or logging in as a guest user.
 This enhances user experience as it saves the user from manually opening up a Safari browser window.
 It also provides assistance even during non-initial association to the WLAN.
 For instance, if the endpoint device goes into sleep mode and the session is torn down on the WLC and subsequently the user tries to use a non-web browser application that requires network connectivity, the iOS device can sense that the device is in captive portal state and pop-up the mini browser for user to take further action to gain network access.
 As one can see having the iOS CNA feature operate on a guest network is a good idea, however, when BYOD is enabled on the same WLAN, as is the case with ISE dual-SSID flow, the CNA breaks the ISE BYOD process.
 One of the reason for that is due to ISE BYOD process forcing the CNA mini browser to go into the background as it asks the end user to accept the iOS profiles, which includes CA certificate and enrollment package, and when the CNA mini browser is moved to the background it immediately disconnects the device from the WLAN, which in turn breaks the BYOD process.